 Breaking: Another Top Security Agency Rearrests El-Rufai Shortly After Leaving EFCC Custody

-• Former Kaduna state governor, Nasir El-Rufai, was rearrested by the State Security Service moments after securing bail from the EFCC
+• Former Kaduna State governor, Nasir El-Rufai, was reportedly rearrested by the State Security Service moments after securing bail from the EFCC

-• State Security Service, linked the rearrest to alleged unlawful interception of phone communications belonging to the National Security Adviser, Nuhu Ribadu
+• The service linked the rearrest to the alleged unlawful interception of phone records belonging to the National Security Adviser, Nuhu Ribadu

-• El-Rufai’s lawyer, Ubong Akpan, condemned the detention as arbitrary and demanded the immediate return of his client’s international passport
+• El-Rufai’s lawyer, Ubong Akpan, condemned the detention as arbitrary and demanded that his client’s international passport also be returned

-FCT, Abuja Former Kaduna State governor Nasir El-Rufai was rearrested on Wednesday night, February 18, by the State Security Service (SSS) moments after securing bail from the Economic and Financial Crimes Commission (EFCC), witnesses said.
+FCT, Abuja - Former Kaduna State governor Nasir El-Rufai was reportedly rearrested on February 18 by the State Security Service (SSS) moments after securing his release from the Economic and Financial Crimes Commission (EFCC).

-El-Rufai, who had been in EFCC custody since Monday over corruption-related allegations, was granted bail at about 8pm.
-However, operatives of the SSS reportedly took him into custody immediately outside the EFCC headquarters in Abuja.
+El-Rufai, who had been in EFCC custody over corruption-related allegations, was granted bail at about 8 pm, with witnesses claiming SSS operatives immediately took him into custody outside the commission's headquarters in Abuja.

 More trouble looms for former Kaduna governor Nasir El-Rufai as the State Security Service again rearrests him shortly after EFCC grants bail.

-Fresh trouble emerges for ex-Kaduna governor Nasir El-Rufai as the State Security Service rearrests him moments after EFCC bail.
+Ex-Kaduna State governor Nasir El-Rufai is reportedly arrested by the State Security Service moments after being released on bail by the EFCC on February 18, 2026.
 Photo credit: @elrufai

 Source: Twitter

-Security sources said the SSS action is connected to allegations that El-Rufai unlawfully intercepted telephone communications belonging to Nigeria’s National Security Adviser, Nuhu Ribadu, Premium Times reported.
+Security sources said the rearrest is connected to allegations that El-Rufai unlawfully intercepted telephone communications belonging to Nigeria’s National Security Adviser, Nuhu Ribadu, Premium Times reported.

 Read also

-According to court documents, prosecutors allege that El-Rufai admitted intercepting the NSA’s communications, failed to report others involved in unlawful interceptions, and endangered public safety and national security, Vanguard reported.
+According to Vanguard, citing court documents, prosecutors alleged that El-Rufai admitted to intercepting the NSA’s communications, failed to report others involved in unlawful interceptions, and endangered public safety and national security.

-The developments follow a series of incidents that began last Thursday at the Nnamdi Azikiwe International Airport, Abuja, shortly after El-Rufai returned from Cairo, Egypt.
-Security operatives attempted to arrest him at the airport, leading to a brief confrontation and the temporary confiscation of his international passport.
+The developments follow a series of incidents that began on February 12 at the Nnamdi Azikiwe International Airport, Abuja, shortly after El-Rufai returned from Cairo, Egypt.

 Read also

-El-Rufai later alleged that the attempted arrest was carried out on the instruction of the NSA through the SSS, a claim he reiterated during his Arise TV interview.
+El-Rufai later alleged that the attempted arrest was carried out on the instruction of the NSA through the SSS, a claim which he reiterated in his divisive Arise TV interview.

-Reacting to the unfolding situation, El-Rufai’s lawyer, Ubong Akpan, criticised the attempted arrest and subsequent detention, describing them as arbitrary and a violation of his client’s constitutional rights.
+Reacting to the unfolding situation, the former governor's lawyer, Ubong Akpan, criticised the attempted arrest and subsequent detention, describing them as arbitrary and a violation of his client’s constitutional rights.

 He said the EFCC invitation had been delivered while El-Rufai was abroad, making immediate compliance impossible, and added that his client had formally communicated his intention to honour the invitation upon his return.

-Akpan also demanded the immediate return of El-Rufai’s passport, warning that legal action would be taken against any unlawful detention.
+Akpan also demanded the immediate return of his client's passport, warning that legal action would be taken against any unlawful detention.

 Tension rises for former Kaduna governor Nasir El-Rufai as the State Security Service rearrests him shortly after his release on EFCC bail.

-Former Kaduna governor Nasir El-Rufai faces renewed trouble as the State Security Service rearrests him after securing EFCC bail.
+Former Kaduna governor Nasir El-Rufai is reportedly rearrested by State Security Service operatives moments after posting bail with the EFCC.
 Photo credit: @elrufai

 Source: Twitter